-What better day than the summer solstice to remember Cecil Chubb's magnanimous gesture, turning Stonehenge over to the care of the nation?
-Annunciata Elwes reports.
+Friday 26 October 2018 marks the centenary of Cecil Chubb's magnanimous gesture: turning Stonehenge over to the care of the nation.
+Annunciata Elwes explains how it came about.

-He had purchased the ancient monument in an auction – lot 15 of a sale, with 30 acres of adjoining downland – on impulse three years previously, for the princely sum of £6,600, because he felt that ‘a Salisbury man ought to buy it’.
+Extraordinarily he had purchased the ancient monument in an auction – lot 15 of a sale, with 30 acres of adjoining downland – on impulse three years previously, for the princely sum of £6,600, because he felt that ‘a Salisbury man ought to buy it’.

-He gave it to his wife as a birthday present – apparently, she was none too pleased, having sent him to the auction, at Palace Theatre, Salisbury, to buy some chairs.
+He gave it to his wife as a birthday present.
+Apparently she was none too pleased, having sent him to the auction at the Palace Theatre, Salisbury, to buy some chairs.

 Country Life played a part, too.
 Before the auction, in September 1915, a small black-and-white photo of Britain’s most famous stone circle appeared in the magazine’s pages as an addendum to Messers Knight, Frank and Rutley’s particulars for Amesbury Abbey in Wiltshire.